gi-ev/LNI/README.md

 It is based on previous templates created on behalf of the GI.

-Stable versions are always uploaded to CTAN.
+Stable versions are always uploaded to CTAN (<https://www.ctan.org/pkg/lni>).
 In addition you'll find the most recent developer version on GitHub at <https://github.com/gi-ev/lni>.
-The most recent documentation is available at
+The most recent documentation is available at <https://github.com/gi-ev/LNI/blob/master/lni.pdf>.
-<https://github.com/gi-ev/LNI/blob/master/lni.pdf>.
-It includes a short
-description how to use the template and also provides trouble shooting hints.
+It includes a short description how to use the template and also provides trouble shooting hints.

 ## Changelog